Canva/opentelemetry-collector-contrib/receiver/sqlserverreceiver/README.md

 Make sure to run the collector as administrator in order to collect all performance counters for metrics.

-Make sure to run the collector as administrator in order to collect all performance counters for metrics.

 ## Configuration

 The following settings are optional: